openberg/lector-dev/README.md

 [OpenBerg Lector](http://openberg.github.io/lector/) is an open-source, cross-platform e-Book reader written in HTML5.
 You may use it from any computer, without any installation.

+For the moment, Lector supports only the epub format.

 ## A word of warning

 This is *alpha software* (version 0.1 to be more precise).
 It should work, but expect bugs, imperfections and missing features.
 For instance, some books cannot be opened, or may not work properly.